 Watch Alice, Brian, Jamie, Martin and Louise talk about their experiences of living with schizophrenia.

-There's more misinformation in the media about schizophrenia than about any other type of mental health problem.
+There's lots of misinformation in the media about schizophrenia.
 Stories in the news and on TV shows are often sensationalised and misleading.

 The truth is: